eldzejgm/Music-Widget/README.md

 - **Browser security** – Autoplay may require user interaction.
 - **File accessibility** – Ensure audio files are publicly accessible.
 - **Styling** – You can customize the widget’s appearance by modifying the `widget.css` file.

+## Terms of Service

+#### By using AudioWidget, you agree to comply with its strict policy regarding ownership, distribution, and modification.
+Unauthorized modifications, copying, or redistribution of this project are strictly prohibited.
+For full details, please refer to the [AudioWidget Strict Policy](https://github.com/eldzejgm/Music-Widget/blob/main/Terms%20Of%20Service.md)